 Daramalan College ensures its workplace and workplace activities are safe and healthy as far as practicable for staff, students, volunteers, visitors and contractors and that it meets all statutory responsibilities as an employer.
-All staff, students and management are responsible for keeping the campus safe for themselves and others.
+All staff, student are management are responsible for keeping the campus safe for themselves and others.

-- 1. Staff and students are informed annually about their responsibilities in relation to Workplace Health and Safety (WHS) and the processes for reporting and progressing WHS issues. - 2.
-The WHS Committee has responsibility for undertaking regular reviews of the College's safety policies and practices and for documenting reports and findings provided to the Committee. - 3.
-Information about WHS matters as well as forms for reporting and records of meetings are available to all staff on the College Intranet. - 4.
-Audits of the College facilities are scheduled in a cyclical manner to ascertain that all areas of the College are safe from hazards. - 5.
-The College continually reviews its policies and procedures to verify that it remains compliant with current WHS legislation. - 6.
-The WHS Committee reports to the Principal and to the Finance, Audit and Risk Management (FARM) Committee on a regular basis on issues that have arisen and activities undertaken.
+1. Staff and students are informed annually about their responsibilities in relation to Workplace Health and Safety (WHS) and the processes for reporting and progressing WHS issues.

+2. The WHS Committee has espensionlity for undertaking regular reviews of the College's safety policies and practices and for documenting reports and findings provided to the Committee to ensure the legislative requirements are met.

+3. Information about WHS matters as well as forms for reporting and records of meetings are available to all start on the College Intranet.

+4. Audits of the College facilities are scheduled in a cyclical manner to ascertain that all areas of the College are safe from hazards.

+5. The College continually reviews its policies and procedures to verify that it remains compliant with current WHS legislation.

+6. The WHS Committee reports to the Principal and to the Finance, Audit and Risk Management (FARM) Committee on a regular basis on issues that have arisen and activities undertaken.

-Approved 29 October, 2019
+7. WHS is a standing item on the Finance, Audit and Risk Management (FARM) Committee meeting agendas.

+Reviewed and approved May 2023